 (Square matrix A * EigenVector) – (EigenValue*EigenVector) = 0

 Both concepts are vital for performing data science.
-As we will see later, it is elementary to calculate eigenvectors and eigenvalues using Python NumPy library.
+As we will see later, it is elementary to calculate eigenvectors and eigenvalues using the NumPy library.

-The extent or degree to which variables are related to each other is called correlation.
-A positive correlation between A & B means A increases with B and vice versa.
-A negative correlation means A increases when B decreases, and vice versa.
-If there is no correlation between A & B, the value is 0.
+Similarly, a negative correlation between the two means that A increases when B decreases, and vice-versa.
+If there is no correlation between A and B, the value is 0.
 The value of correlation always lies between -1 and +1.

 Such vectors minimize the averaged squared perpendicular distance from a point to the line.
 Repeating this process to minimize the distance forms an orthogonal basis wherein the individual data dimensions are uncorrelated (orthogonal).
-These basis vectors are known as Principal Components – in our diagram above; they are PC1 and PC2.
+These basis vectors are Principal Components.
+PC1 and PC2 are principal components in diagram I above.

-For example, a feature can be a keyword, image, sound length etc. For example, for an image, a feature vector can contain information like colour, size, shape, edges, intensity and so on.
-A feature vector is represented as a matrix:
+For example, a feature can be a keyword, image, sound length, etc. For an image, a feature vector can contain information like color, size, shape, edges, intensity, and so on.
+We represent a feature vector as a matrix F:

 F = f1 f2 . . fn

-How does the PCA algorithm work?
+How does the PCA Algorithm Work?

-We name PCs as per their importance, for example, PC1 should be the most important PC, PC2 should be less important than PC1, PC3 < PC2 and so on for further principal components.
+We name PCs as per their importance, for example, PC1 should be the most important PC.
+PC2 should be less important than PC1.
+Likewise, important of PC3 < importance of PC2 and so on.
 This is because the variations in the components decrease when we move from PC1 (first) to PCn (last).

 So, how does this orthogonal transformation happen?
 How can we flip or rotate the dimensions and reduce them?
 The simple answer is by finding the components with the largest variance.
-Let us perform PCA step by step:
+Let us perform PCA step-by-step:

-1. Standardization of variables
+Step 1 – Standardization of variables

 To find the correlation between both, we need to bring them to a comparable scale.
-Otherwise, the variables that have a larger range will overshadow the variables with smaller ranges, and we would get biased results.
+If not, then the variables that have a larger range will overshadow the variables with smaller ranges.
+Thus, we would get biased results.
 Standardization is done using the following formula:

 s = (value – mean)/standard deviation